[Project 3 is due on Monday, 12/16]

 Source code: The starting source code is located here.
 To compile the code, use the following command:

-Running the program: For compiling a test (say test1.cmm), use the following command:
+Running our compiler: For compiling a test (say test1.cmm), use the following command:

 Tests: The new tests are located here.

 Measuring performance: In order to evaluate the performance of the generated code, we will use dynamic instruction count as a metric.
-Here are some guidelines for using MARS:
+Here are some guidelines for using MARS for that purpose:

 - Copy Mars4_4.jar from this folder.